ahanak2905-commits/delta-demo/README.md

 # delta-demo
-this is the demo for git and git and  github
+this is the demo for git and git and  github class.